omerfuyar/Code-Romeo/README.md

 ## Build

 * Project supports clang/clang-cl, msvc and gcc compilers.
-At least these are the ones I tested.
+Clang is prioritized all the time.

 ``` shell
 mkdir build